-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the state of Mississippi to supplement state and local recovery efforts in the areas affected by severe storms, straight-line winds, and flooding beginning on April 13 to 14, 2019.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Mississippi to supplement state, tribal and local recovery efforts in the areas affected by severe storms, straight-line winds, and flooding beginning on April 13 to 14, 2019.

-Manny J. Toro has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Toro said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Jose M. Girot has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Girot said additional designations may be made at a later date if warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.